spider-gazelle/crystal-saml/README.md

 # Crystal SAML

-A Crystal lang library for SAML 2.0 processing, converted from the ruby-saml library.
-This implementation uses only the Crystal standard library and testing tools like timecop.
+A Crystal lang library for SAML 2.0 processing.

 ## Features